braziljs/conf-boilerplate/README.md

 * [FrontInterior](http://frontinterior.com.br)
 * [Front in Maceió](http://frontinmaceio.com.br/)

+Have you created a website using ConfBoilerplate?
+Let's us know =D

 ## Who is behind of it?

 We're a group of developers who have been through hard times organizing conferences around Brazil and now just want to help another people to do this hard task.